-Under the 2017 Non-Employee Directors' Equity Incentive Plan and its predecessors (collectively, the "Director Equity Plans"), the Company grants stock options, restricted stock, or a mix of each, to each non-employee director on the third business day following each annual meeting.
+Under the 2017 Non-Employee Directors' Equity Incentive Plan and its predecessors, the Company grants stock options, restricted stock, or a mix of each, to each non-employee director on the third business day following each annual meeting.
 Pro rata awards are authorized under the 2017 plan for directors who join the Board during the period between annual awards.
-The purposes of the Director Equity Plans are to enhance the mutuality of interests between the Board and the shareholders by increasing the share ownership of the non-employee directors and to assist the Company in attracting and retaining able persons to serve as directors.
 The total number of shares that may be issued under the 2017 plan is limited to 150,000 shares of Common Stock.
+In 2019, the Board adopted the MSA Safety Incorporated Deferred Compensation Program for Non-Employee Directors.
+Pursuant to the program and beginning with equity grants made in 2020, non-employee directors have the option to defer receipt of vested equity compensation after their departure from the Board.